 620 Michigan Ave., N.E.

-DETAILS: Grayson Wagstaff, CUA musicologist and associate professor, will moderate a
+DETAILS: Grayson Wagstaff, CUA musicologist and associate professor, will lead a

-MEDIA: The media is invited to attend the symposia events.
+MEDIA: The media is invited to attend the symposia.
 For more information, contact Chris

 Harrison or Katie Lee in the Office of Public Affairs at 202-319-5600.